Indigenous production, transformation and consumption of energy

 Target population

-Companies based in the Netherlands that extract and/or produce energy except for companies processing crude oil.
+Companies established in the Netherlands that produce energy, with the exception of companies that process oil.

 Statistical unit